Nippon Steel sues Japan business partner Toyota over patent

 Nippon Steel officials said its prized technology is critical to its competitiveness, as the world shifts to “a carbon neutral society” and innovations that reduce emissions are increasingly needed in steel manufacturing.

-Nippon Steel is also demanding a court injunction against Toyota from manufacturing and selling vehicles in Japan EVs equipped with motors using the steel sheets suspected of violating its patent.
-That would include its hybrid models.
+Nippon Steel is also demanding a court injunction against Toyota from manufacturing and selling electric vehicles and hybrid models in Japan with the motors that allegedly infringe the patent.
 Nippon Steel said there is no change to its plans to continue working with Toyota overall.

+It said it was unable to resolve the dispute despite repeated discussions with both Baosteel and Toyota.

+“Nippon Steel is taking these legal actions to protect its intellectual property rights,” the company said.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama